kishanshah98/myfitnesstracker/README.md

 ---

 ## 🔮 Future Work
-- Add new metrics like heart rate and elevation (if available)
+- Add new metrics like heart rate and elevation
 - Use time series forecasting to estimate future pace improvements
 - Develop automated alerts using Excel VBA to flag high/low performance days

 ---

 ## 🧠 Tools Used
-- **Microsoft Excel** – Data logging, calculations, and statistical analysis
+- **Microsoft Excel** – Data logging
 - **Tableau Public** – Dashboard creation and data visualization

-Stay tuned for ongoing updates as I continue tracking and analyzing my performance!

 Stay tuned for ongoing updates as I continue tracking and analyzing my performance!